ouseqqam/ouseqqam/README.md

-Certainly!
-Here is a sample README for Oussama SEQQAM's GitHub profile:

----

 # Oussama SEQQAM

 👋 Hi there!
 I'm Oussama SEQQAM, a FullStack Developer based in Casablanca, Morocco.
 I specialize in creating dynamic and responsive web and mobile applications using modern frameworks and technologies.
 Welcome to my GitHub profile!